metagraph-dev/metagraph/docs/plugin_author_guide/end_to_end_plugin_pathway.rst

 Make Plugin Findable by Metagraph
 ---------------------------------

-Once a plugin is implemented, we must make metagraph aware of it.
+Once a plugin is implemented, we must make Metagraph aware of it.

 Let's assume that our plugin is implemented as a module named *my_module.py*: